Understanding NGINX 502 Bad Gateway: PHP-FPM

 Conclusion

-In this article, we looked at what error 502 means, what are the possible reasons for its appearance, and options for fixing it.
-We also figured out that to eliminate errors in your system, it is important to use monitoring tools such as hosted Graphite and Grafana offered by MetricFire.
+In this article, we examined error 502, its possible causes, and options for fixing it.
+We also concluded that to eliminate errors in your system, it is important to use monitoring tools such as hosted Graphite and Grafana, offered by MetricFire.

-Book a demo with MetricFire experts or sign up for the free trial today and learn more about our features.
+Book a demo with MetricFire experts or sign up for the free trial today to learn more about our features.

 You might also like other posts...